 “Oh, that’s cool.”

-We headed inside and Appoleon made his way down the stalls until he found the number he was looking for and pulled the doorway open.
+We went inside and Appoleon made his way down the stalls until he found the number he was looking for.
+Once he had it, he pulled the doorway open.
 The smell of dried grass and fresh manure poured into the stable hallway.
 Appoleon gave a quick tug on a lead and a beautiful chestnut mare stepped out of the stall and into the hallway.
 It followed Appoleon’s lead without question and I could tell that he’d already been training with the animal.

 “This is Butternut,” he said proudly.
 “She’s a champion breed.”